johnfav03/BranchSage/README.md

 # BranchSage #
 This is a script that's meant to improve workplace efficiency for EnergySage by connecting to the Jira API to maintain a local registry of active tickets and help automatically name branches.
 In addition, the goal was to automate company standard processes for using git, creating new branches, and more.
 ### Prerequisites ###
-You'll need 2 pieces of information for the startup script - your email that Jira uses, which likely follows the format of first.last@energysage.com.
+You'll need 3 pieces of information for the startup script - your email that Jira uses, which likely follows the format of first.last@energysage.com.
 The second piece you need is a Jira API Token.
 To get an API Token for your account, follow this link: [Jira API Tokens](https://id.atlassian.com/manage-profile/security/api-tokens).
 Then, click the 'Create API Token'.
 Give it a label, click 'Create', then click 'Copy'.
-Write this down for the setup!
+Write this down for the setup.
+The final piece is a GitHub API Token, which can be generated here: [GitHub API Tokens](https://github.com/settings/tokens).
+Click 'Generate new token', then 'classic', and copy the API Key.
+Make sure to write this down for setup.
 ### Setup ###
 First, we need to make a navigate to the home directory, then pull the files from git.
 ```bash